 - Foreplay.
 Because it might take longer for you or your partner to become aroused, take more time to set the stage for romance, such as a romantic dinner or an evening of dancing.
 Or try connecting first by extensive touching or kissing.

-Some seniors give up having a sex life due to emotional or medical challenges.
+Some older adults give up having a sex life due to emotional or medical challenges.
 But the vast majority of these issues do not have to be permanent.
 You can restart a stalled sex drive—and get your sex life back in motion.
 Remember that maintaining a sex life into your senior years is a matter of good health.
 Try thinking of sex as something that can keep you in shape, both physically and mentally.

 - Emotional obstacles.
 Stress, anxiety, and depression can affect your interest in sex and your ability to become aroused.
 Psychological changes may even interfere with your ability to connect emotionally with your partner.

 - Body image.
 As you notice more wrinkles or gray hair, or become aware of love handles or cellulite, you may feel less attractive to your partner.
-These feelings can make senior sex less appealing, and can cause you to become less interested in sex.
+These feelings can make sex less appealing, and can cause you to become less interested in sex.

 Jumpstarting your sex drive